junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Upstairs wasn't paradise, but it was decent."
 Ash says, slowly sitting straight on the sofa.
 "Most people get to live their happiest memory, Ellen and Jo still got a Roadhouse -- though none of the customers were real.
 I got to do my own things.
 But this?"
 He gestures around him, referring to all the ghosts in the room.
 "This is something seriously fucked up.
 And if I have to guess, my money is on you guys knowing something about that."

 "So why don't you catch us up, and let's see how we can help?"
-Ellen nods at Dean, raising an eyebrow.
+Ellen nods at Dean, arching an eyebrow.

 Dean blinks.
 "Help?"

 "We are still hunters, sweetheart."
 Ellen smiles at him.

-"And while you're at it, you might want to start with introducing Cas," Jo suggests, tilting her head at the old hunters looking closely in their way.
+"And while you're at it, you might want to start with introducing Cas," Jo suggests, jerking her head at the old hunters looking closely in their way.
 "Some of the folks haven't met him before -- him, or his kind."

 Their eyes sweep on Cas, landing expectantly on Dean.